H.O.P.E. Acres Rescue

 Auxiliary Board Member

 Tori has been a volunteer with H.O.P.E. since 2015.
 She has undergraduate degrees in Graphic Design and English.
-She currently manages the website and assists with grant writing, fundraising, and some graphic design projects.
-She is responsible for 99.99% of the typos on this site.
+She is on the feed team, manages the website, takes photos, and assists with grant writing, fundraising, and some graphic design projects.

 Home